hhomaei/aml/README.md

-# aml
+# Applied Machine Learning
-Applied Machine Learning Course
+Welcome!
+This repository contains the code related to the Applied Machine Learning Course.